Thomas Birch Freeman: Colonial civil servant

-In 1857, in spite of his financial incompetence, he accepted a government position of administrative and civil commandant of the Accra district from Sir Benjamin Chilley Campbell who served as the Governor of the Gold Coast from 1857 to 1858.
-In 1860, he was dismissed by the new Governor, Edward B. Andrews whose tenure was from 1860 to 1862.
+In 1857, in spite of his financial incompetence, Freeman accepted a government position of administrative and civil commandant of the Accra district from Sir Benjamin Chilley Campbell, who served as the governor of the Gold Coast from 1857 to 1858.
+In 1860, Freeman was dismissed by the new governor, Edward B. Andrews, whose tenure was from 1860 to 1862.

-In 1850, Governor William Winniett made Thomas Freeman his honorary secretary in Accra, after the British bought the Danish fort, the Christiansborg Castle and other possessions.
-Winniett and Freeman arrived at Christiansborg, now Osu, and received the keys of the Christiansborg Castle from the Danish colonial authorities.
-As a civil servant and financial administrator, from 1850 and 1854, T. B. Freeman was busy at work in his circuit amid persecution of Christians.
-The fetish priests of the fetish named Naanam Mpow at Mankessim, 20 miles (32 km) northeast of Cape Coast created problem for the indigenes.
+In 1850, Governor William Winniett made Freeman his honorary secretary in Accra, after the British bought the Danish fort, Christiansborg Castle, and other possessions.
+Winniett and Freeman arrived at Christiansborg (now Osu), and received the keys of the Christiansborg Castle from the Danish colonial authorities.
+As a civil servant and financial administrator, from 1850 and 1854, Freeman was busy at work in his circuit amid persecution of Christians.
+The fetish priests of the fetish named Nananam Mpow at Mankessim, 20 miles (32 km) northeast of Cape Coast, created problem for the indigenes.
 After James Bannerman became the Lieutenant-Governor of the Gold Coast from 1850 to 1851, the culprits were tried in the colonial judicial system and imprisoned.
-The colonial government put him in charge of implementing and enforcing the highly unpopular poll tax, believing the administration will used the funds for social amenities for the people of the Gold Coast.
+The colonial government put him in charge of implementing and enforcing the highly unpopular poll tax, believing the administration would use the funds for social amenities for the people of the Gold Coast.
 The government, however, used it to pay salaries of its civil servants.

 In 1854, the British military bombarded Christiansborg, now Osu, after the inhabitants refused to pay the poll tax.
 As a civil commandant, Freeman urged the people of Osu to return and rebuild their homes.
 He was involved in the negotiations which ended the Anlo War of 1866.
 The peace treaty was signed between the Anlo on the left (east bank), supported by the Akwamu and, later, the Asante, as one party and the British and its ally, the people of Ada, on the right (west) bank of the Volta and, as the other signatory.
 Freeman's name became a household name which allowed him to become an effective conflict mediator.
 Herbert Taylor Ussher, the Governor of the Gold Coast from 1867 and 1872 and again, 1879 and 1880, asked Freeman to settle a dispute between the Dutch together with the Elmina people and the Fante chiefs, after the Fante had besieged the Elmina township in 1868.
 The Fante rejected his efforts and pleas.